jwooley/RoslynLabs/Docs/Lab3-DiagnosticWithCodeFix.md

 -   TypeParameter
 -   Preprocessing

-In the case of a class, we’re dealing with a `NamedType`.
+Remember from the `Syntax Visualizer` tool we recognized that the class definition was a `SymbolKind` of `NamedType`.
 As a result, we’re just going to leave the Initialize implementation alone and use the value from the template: